peterkuma/masters-thesis/chapters/05_overview-of-acraneb2.md

 (‘CO2+’), because they are well-mixed, and their concentration in the atmosphere is relatively constant[^gases-concentration].

-[^gases-concentration]: This is not neccessrily true for all conditions, because some of these gases have sources near the surface, e.g. CO~2~ is released by vegetation and exhibits both spatial and seasonal variability.
+[^gases-concentration]: This is not necessarily true for all conditions, because some of these gases have sources near the surface, e.g. CO~2~ is released by vegetation and exhibits both spatial and seasonal variability.
 Nevertheless, this simplification is justified, because the impact on